 In recent years, a large number of serious games relating to DRM have been developed.
 Solinksa-Nowak et al. (2018) conducted a meta-analysis of DRM serious games and found that the majority focus on floods (27 out of 45 reviewed games), earthquakes (10 out 45), and droughts (7 out of 45), while storms (including cyclones, hurricanes, etc) are rarely the main hazards in a game (Solinska-Nowak et al., 2018).
-It should be noted that these games encompass a wide variety of game formats, including single- or multi-player video games, single- or multi-player tabletop games, and role-playing games (RPGs), making it difficult to compare them.
-Several studies have demonstrated the use of serious games in increasing risk awareness (e.g., Cremers et al., 2015; Mani et al., 2016; Mossoux et al., 2016; Pereira et al., 2014; Rumore et al., 2016; Solinska-Nowak et al., 2018; Taillandier & Adam, 2018).
-Rumore et al. (2016) quantified the effectiveness of serious games, and Role Playing Games (RPGs) in particular, in increasing risk awareness, where risk awareness includes risk literacy, an enhanced collaborative capacity to address risk, and social learning.

-However, there appear to be several gaps between existing games and the need to transition from a single to a multi-risk paradigm.
-Past games tend to focus on individual types of extreme weather-related disasters, such as coastal floods (SPRITE; Taillandier & Adam, 2018), river floods (WTP for a probabilistic flood forecast; Arnal et al., 2016), a flash flood or strong wind (ANYCaRE; Terti et al., 2019), floods caused by different extreme weather events such as typhoons, rainstorms and thunderstorms (Battle of Flooding Protection; Tsai et al., 2020), or a specific hazard group such as geohazards (Hazagora; Mossoux et al., 2016).
+Several studies have demonstrated the successful use of these serious games in increasing risk awareness (e.g., Cremers, Stubbé, van der Beek, Roelofs, & Kerstholt, 2015; Mossoux et al., 2016; Pereira, Prada, & Paiva, 2014; Taillandier & Adam, 2018).
+However, there appear to be several gaps between these games and the need to transition from a single to a multi-risk paradigm.
+Past games tend to focus on individual types of extreme weatherrelated disasters, such as coastal floods (SPRITE; Taillandier & Adam, 2018), river floods (WTP for a probabilistic flood forecast; Arnal et al., 2016), a flash flood or strong wind (ANYCaRE; Terti et al., 2019), floods caused by different extreme weather events such as typhoons, rainstorms and thunderstorms (Battle of Flooding Protection; Tsai et al., 2020), or a specific hazard group such as geohazards (Hazagora; Mossoux et al., 2016).
 Furthermore, in previous games combinations of different hazards are not examined in one mode and, as a result, (a)synergies between DRR measures are not included.
 In Hazagora, multiple hazards can occur in one year (the equivalent of one round) but the game does not account for hazard interactions (Mossoux et al., 2016).
 B-SaFe!
 (Cremers et al., 2015) looks both at human-made and environmental hazards, but it does not account for systemic risk or DRR interactions.
 The Stop Disasters!
 Game (Pereira et al., 2014; UNDRR, 2004) has several different modes, with each mode focusing on a different hazard type (hurricanes, earthquake, wildfire, tsunami or flood).

-Moreover, DRM commonly remains a reactive rather than proactive process (Mojtahedi and Oo, 2017).
+Moreover, DRM commonly remains a reactive rather than proactive process (Mojtahedi & Oo, 2017).
 However, most DRM serious games focus on the (long run) preparedness phase of the DRM cycle (Solinska-Nowak et al., 2018), with ANYCaRE being one of the few role-playing games to aim at the emergency response phase (Terti et al., 2019).
 Very few games include lessons learned from past events (Solinska-Nowak et al., 2018).
-Several studies recognize the importance of including a participatory, multiplayer approach as a reflection of the need for collaborative approaches in DRM (Gampell et al., 2020; Solinska-Nowak et al., 2018).
+Several studies recognize the importance of including a participatory, multiplayer approach as a reflection of the need for collaborative approaches in DRM (Gampell et al., 2020;

+65 Solinska-Nowak et al., 2018).
 Finally, Taillandier and Adam (2018) also recognise other shortcomings in existing disaster risk serious games, including a focus on: increasing the awareness of one particular audience (commonly the general public), optimization based on the financial aspect of risk management, and long game play (game time exceeding several hours).